 Many Best Management Practices (BMPs), such as detention or infiltration basins, are already in place to help keep our waters clean.
 The Environmental Protection Agency (EPA) website is a good place to visit for stormwater information and regulations:

 What Does the Township Do to Regulate Stormwater?

 West Rockhill Township regulates stormwater management through a permit that is obtained from the Pennsylvania Department of Environmental Protection (PA DEP) (www.depweb.state.pa.us) through the National Pollution and Discharge Elimination System Phase II (NPDES)/Municipals Separate Storm Sewer System (MS4).
 This is a federal requirement from the United States Environmental Protection Agency (USEPA) (http://cfpub.epa.gov/npdes/stormwater/munic.cfm?program_id=6) that is administered by the PA DEP.

 The Township also requires a Stormwater Management Plan Review if the stormwater management project is not part of a formal Land Development.

 How Can Residents Help?

 There are many ways you can help the Township with its stormwater program and participate in activities and programs that will keep pollutants, chemicals, trash, and other waste products out of our waterways.
-Please read Solution to Pollution from the EPA.
+Please read these tips for your lawn & garden.
+Solution to Pollution is from the EPA.

 Residents can can help by watching for: